 A great place to visit in Oklahoma City with kids or on an adults evening out, this lively area known as Bricktown is the perfect place to start any Oklahoma City trip.

 There are a lot of fun and unique things to do in Bricktown, OKC and in the downtown Oklahoma City area, in general.

 This guide to the top things to do in Bricktown OKC includes 11 fun activities plus tips from an Oklahoma City local on where to eat and where to stay in Bricktown Oklahoma City.

 Thoughts on Bricktown Oklahoma City from a local

-Bricktown is one of the more popular areas of Oklahoma City – especially for tourism – which is why it is one of my favorite places to take friends and family who come to visit us in Oklahoma City.
+Bricktown is one of the best places to visit in Oklahoma and one of the more popular areas of Oklahoma City.
+It is the center for tourism in the city – which is why it is one of my favorite places to take friends and family who come to visit us in Oklahoma City.

 Whether it’s for a special occasion, a date night, or fun outing with the family, we love all the things to do in Bricktown OKC.

 Things to do in Bricktown OKC – Oklahoma City’s Riverwalk District

 Bricktown is a fun and vibrant entertainment district in Oklahoma City.
 It is a walkable area of downtown Oklahoma City that is home to some of the best restaurants and activities.